HL7/bulk-data/input/pagecontent/submit.md

 ##### Manifest

-When populated, the `manifestUrl` parameter SHALL contain a URL pointing to a valid [Bulk Data Manifest](StructureDefinition-BulkDataManifest.html).
+When populated, the `manifestUrl` parameter SHALL contain a URL pointing to a valid [Bulk Data Manifest](StructureDefinition-BulkDataManifest.html) that contains the bulk data files being submitted.
 When a manifest is used in a submission, the deprecated `request` field MAY be omitted.
 The manifest MAY contain a `link` field, and when present, the Data Consumer SHALL follow this link to retrieve additional manifests.

 Alternatively, the Data Provider MAY call the Bulk Submit operation multiple times, each with a different `manifestUrl`, using the same `submitter` and `submissionId` parameters to indicate that the contents of those manifests are part of a single submission.
 All operation parameters other than `submitter`, `submissionId`, and `submissionStatus` relate to the `manifestUrl` being sent and, when applicable, SHALL be included in the request even if they were populated in a previous request.